/ / EN

 • The existing population and jobs in Yuen Long District and North District are about 980 000 and 134 000 respectively.

 • The Government is actively taking forward the development of the Northern Metropolis.
-Large New Development Areas such as Kwu Tung North/Fanling North, Hung Shui Kiu/Ha Tsuen and Yuen Long South as well as the Hong Kong-Shenzhen Innovation and Technology Park in the Loop are under construction.
-Also, relevant planning studies for new land development projects, including San Tin Technopole, New Territories North New Town and Lo Wu/Man Kan To, Ngau Tam Mei, Lau Fau Shan/Tsim Bei Tsui/Pak Nai areas and Ma Tso Lung area, are in progress.
+Large New Development Areas such as Kwu Tung North/Fanling North, Hung Shui Kiu/Ha Tsuen, Yuen Long South and San Tin Technopole (including the Hong Kong-Shenzhen Innovation and Technology Park in the Loop) are under construction.
+Also, relevant planning studies for new land development projects, including New Territories North New Town, Ngau Tam Mei, Lau Fau Shan and Ma Tso Lung area, are in progress.

 Transport Infrastructure